 Based on the current market price, wood posts of almost any given size are $10 each.
 Charring or Staining them to preserve them doubles the price.

 The retail price for individual poles is equal to the length (feet) x width (inches), So a 2" diameter pole cut to 6' long would be $12.
-As discounted wholesale price for big jobs, it's $12 per foot of fence, irrespective of pole lengths.
+As discounted wholesale price for big jobs, it's $1.08 per square foot of fence for untreated poles.

 Note: These are real bamboo poles of reasonable quality, grown in the USA.
 Many garden centers carry grass reeds that have been sewn together by machine or forced labor, and/or old poles with degraded texture and strength.